 Tip 2: Be brief with your response

 “The role of an IT solution architect requires excellent communication skills and good technical background.
 Solution architects should have extensive experience across different systems and their architecture.
-A solution architect ought to have the ability to describe the behaviour, characteristics, structure, and other elements of applications.
+A solution architect ought to have the ability to describe the behavior, characteristics, structure, and other elements of applications.

 Moreover, they should be able to analyze technology environments and enterprise specifics.
 They should also be influential, have good negotiation skills, and be able to work collaboratively.”